Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Acknowledgments

 \section{Acknowledgments}

-R. Khachaturyan and A. Gr\"unebohm acknowledge fruitful discussion with M. Stricker.
 A. Klomp is funded by Deutsche Forschungsgemeinschaft (DFG) through SPP 1599.
 This work was supported by the Hessian State Ministry for Higher Education, Research and the Arts under the LOEWE collaborative project "FLAME".
 Calculations for this research were conducted on the Lichtenberg high performance computer of the TU Darmstadt.
 R. Khachaturyan, T. Wallis and A. Gr\"unebohm acknowledge financial support by DFG via the Emmy Noether group GR4792/2.
+R. Khachaturyan and A. Gr\"unebohm acknowledge fruitful discussion with M. Stricker.